Marketing

 The Gravity of a Good Story

-On top of detailing relatable challenges, brands can also use humor in their storytelling to further foster engagement and create community by letting readers in on the joke.
+Brands can also use elements like humor in their storytelling to further foster engagement and create community by letting readers in on the joke.
 Using literary devices in your brand storytelling will only make your messaging more compelling and drive audience buy-in.

 At the end of the day, a good story will make your audience care, and if they care about your story, they care about your brand.